Oceania

 Start with a visit to Piula Cave Pool on the north coast of Upolu, a twin freshwater cave pool beneath a historic Methodist chapel, connected by an underwater passage.
 Swim in the cool, crystal-clear spring water.
 Drive to Papase'ea Sliding Rocks, where natural rock waterslides plunge into a swimming area surrounded by rainforest.
 Continue to the Sopo'aga Falls, a dramatic 54-metre waterfall cascading into an enormous gorge.
 In the afternoon, visit the Samoa Cultural Village in Apia (free admission) for traditional dance performances, tattooing demonstrations, and coconut husking.
 Experience a traditional umu feast in the evening, where food is cooked on heated stones in an earth oven, producing rich, smoky flavours unique to Samoan cuisine.

-Last updated 2 hours ago
+Last updated 2 weeks ago

 Oka